ARISS School Contacts

 The space agencies entrust ARISS with the task of implementing amateur contacts for schools, allowing students to put questions to astronauts on board the International Space Station and receive their answer direct from space.

-Candidate schools shall prepare a space oriented educative and submit it, together with an "Application" document, to the ARISS School Selection Manager Francesco De Paolis, IK0WGF.
+Candidate schools shall prepare a space oriented educational project and submit it, together with an "Application", to the ARISS School Selection Manager Francesco De Paolis, IK0WGF.
 The documents shall be e-mailed to email@example.com

 Selected schools are put on a waiting list.
 There are waiting lists in each of the ARISS Regions: USA, Canada, Europe (extended to Africa and the Middle East), Russia, Far East and Australia.